Qafeen/Aadhaar/README.md

     return Validator::make($data, [
         'aadhaarId' => 'unique:users,aadhaar_id|valid_aadhaar',
     ], [
-        'aadhaarId.unique' => 'This Aadhaar id is already been used for registration.', 'valid_aadhaar'    => 'Please check if your aadhaar id, pincode or name is valid as per your aadhaar card.', ]);
+        'aadhaarId.unique' => 'Aadhaar id is already been used for registration.', 'valid_aadhaar'    => 'Please check if your aadhaar id, pincode or name is valid as per your aadhaar card.', ]);
 ```